-Saas-Fee's ski area spans around 100km of pistes, and is ideal territory for beginners and leisurely intermediates who are looking to enjoy fantastic snow on which to practice their technique.
-The resort is recognised as one of Switzerland's more family-friendly territories, with plenty of nursery runs and lots of flat, sunny pistes.
-A bus ride from Saas-Fee will take you to the neighbouring resorts of Saas-Grund and Saas-Almagell, which are covered by the same lift pass and offer more terrain to explore.
+Saas Fee's ski area spans around 100km of pistes, and is ideal territory for beginners and leisurely intermediates who are looking to enjoy fantastic snow on which to practice their technique.
+The ski resort is recognised as one of Switzerland's more family-friendly territories, with plenty of nursery runs and lots of flat, sunny pistes.
+A bus ride from Saas Fee will take you to the neighbouring resorts of Saas-Grund and Saas-Almagell, which are covered by the same lift pass and offer more terrain to explore.

 Advanced snowboarders will enjoy the off-piste tree runs around Platjen; whilst intermediates will be delighted with a wide range of cruising reds and blues across the whole resort.
 Towards the edge of the village, there is a good selection of nursery slopes, which are perfect for building up technique.
 Those who have never boarded should be aware of the number of T-Bars which connect many of the lower, flatter runs; however, it should only be a matter of practice before these are mastered.

-The Eskimos Ski School offers mini group lessons for children aged four to six.
+The Eskimos Ski School in Saas Fee ski resort offers mini group lessons for children aged four to six.
 These can be purchased as a morning, afternoon or all day package in which there is a supervised lunch break.
 There is also a Saas-Fee Kinderland, which is a designated safe Kids Village for young children.
 Magic carpets, games and visits from the Snowli mascot will be sure to keep children happy during their day on the mountain.

-Saas-Fee has a lively nightlife scene, with plenty of bars available to suit all ages.
+Saas Fee ski resort has a lively nightlife scene, with plenty of bars available to suit all ages.
 Located just off the slopes, the Zur Mühle has a busy sun terrace, whilst the Black Bull offers a live DJ on its large sundeck.
-The most popular spot is Nesti's Ski Bar, which is notoriously busy from the early evening.
-For cosy drinks in a cavern-like setting head to the Metro Bar, whilst those in search of a more refined and laid-back après ski atmosphere will enjoy the Walliserhof's smart drinks lounge.
+For cosy drinks in a cavern-like setting head to the Metro Bar, whilst those in search of a more refined and laid-back atmosphere will enjoy the Walliserhof's smart drinks lounge.